ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 And that's just the tip of the iceberg!
 Be sure to check out some of their many storyboards on other maps!

 Do you happen to know any mapper or storyboarder who is rather unknown and makes awesome content?
 Then make sure to let us know!
-Submit them through [this form](https://forms.gle/kM5SW33xp1HttS7D8) today!
+Submit their names through [this form](https://forms.gle/kM5SW33xp1HttS7D8) today!

 ## <a id="mapping-contests"></a>Mapping Contests